2026 Georgetown University Research & Innovation Showcase

 Reverse Pitch

-Patrick is a Partner at KdT Ventures, an early-stage venture capital firm focused on the intersection of biology, chemistry, and technology.
+Patrick Malone is a partner at KdT Ventures, an early-stage venture capital firm focused on the intersection of biology, chemistry, and technology.
 Founded in 2017, KdT has partnered with 70+ science-driven companies across the life science, healthcare, and chemical and materials industries.
-Prior to becoming a venture capitalist, Patrick completed his MD and PhD in Computational Neuroscience at Georgetown University, where his research focused on machine learning applications in medicine.
-Before medical school, Patrick was a Research Fellow at the NIH focused on biomarker development for neurodegenerative disease, and completed his B.S. in Neuroscience and Behavioral Biology at Emory University.
-KdT Ventures is an early-stage venture capital firm focused on investing in science-driven companies at the intersection of technology and the physical world.
-Based in Austin, TX, and Research Triangle, NC, KdT partners with founders in biotechnology, healthcare, sustainability, and beyond, offering deep technical and strategic support to build transformative companies.
+Prior to becoming a venture capitalist, Malone completed his MD and PhD in computational neuroscience at Georgetown University, where his research focused on machine learning applications in medicine.
+Before medical school, Malone was a research fellow at the NIH focused on biomarker development for neurodegenerative disease, and completed his BS in neuroscience and behavioral biology at Emory University.

 Startups backed by Georgetown research, students, and alumni showcase their companies to you.

-Faculty Startup
+Faculty Ventures

 Hupside is the first company in the world built to fix the AI sameness crisis, the silent force flattening ideas, narrowing innovation, and erasing differentiation across industries.
-While organizations pour billions into AI tools, 95% still fail to see ROI because they aren’t addressing the most important variable: people.
+While organizations pour billions into AI tools, 95 percent still fail to see ROI because they aren’t addressing the most important variable: people.
 Hupside introduced a new category called Original Intelligence (OI), the measurable human capacity to create ideas that break out of AI’s probabilistic patterns.
 Backed by scientists and experts from Georgetown University and Washington & Lee University, Hupside’s technology quantifies what AI cannot: the human originality that drives real innovation.
 In a world where AI makes everything faster but increasingly the same, Hupside ensures organizations can still deliver what wins: ideas that are unexpected and unmistakably human.

 Uvantis Therapeutics is a biotechnology company developing live biotherapeutic products targeting the urinary microbiome to prevent and treat recurrent urinary tract infections (rUTIs).
 Growing evidence shows that disruption of the urinary microbial ecosystem contributes to infection susceptibility and recurrence.
 The company’s lead program focuses on a defined microbial therapeutic designed to colonize the urinary tract and reduce pathogen overgrowth.
 By advancing microbiome-driven approaches to urologic disease, Uvantis aims to deliver durable, non-antibiotic treatment options that address a major unmet clinical need while helping reduce antibiotic resistance.

-Xlue, Inc. (xlue.ai), an artificial intelligence focused company, is building health foundation models that empower the entire healthcare ecosystem.
+Xlue, an artificial intelligence focused company, is building health foundation models that empower the entire healthcare ecosystem.
 By adapting frontier, large language models to real-world medical data, Xlue enables smarter decisions, deeper insights, and safer care across clinical practice.
 Built exclusively on patented technology and proprietary medical data, Xlue bridges frontier AI research and real-world healthcare, creating the foundation layer that connects data, compute, and clinical practice.
 With deep academic and industrial roots and global clinical partnerships, Xlue is redefining how the healthcare ecosystem leverages trustworthy, explainable, and clinically proven AI to revolutionize medicine.
-Through their use of Xlue technology, our clinical partners are providing a more-informed, hence better, care for their patient population.
+Through their use of Xlue technology, clinical partners are providing a more-informed, hence better, care for their patient population.

 Sophia Spatial AI is pioneering spatial intelligence — AI systems that understand and reason about the physical world.
 By combining multimodal AI, computer vision, and AR-native interfaces, the company transforms static enterprise knowledge into real-time, context-aware guidance for frontline workers.
 Its platform bridges digital information and physical environments to improve training, safety, and operational efficiency across industrial sectors.